stellar/stellar-protocol/drafts/draft-accalias.md

 };
 ~~~

-Any place we can use an `AccountID` (as opposed to an
+Any place where we can use an `AccountID` (as opposed to an
 `AccountPrimaryID`), we can also specify conditions on the account.
 Hence, and `AccountId` is a superset of an `AccountSpec` that also
 allows for conditions.
 We initially define two types of conditions: